Slain deputy remembered as a 'great hero' at funeral

 He said Colorado is better off because of Flick and "he will be sorely, sorely missed."

-Flick is the third Colorado officer killed in the line of duty this year.
+Flick is the third Colorado officer killed in the line of duty in the past five weeks.

-Note: This story has been corrected to reflect that Flick was the third officer killed in the past five weeks.